badri-4/Project2/README.md

    ```
    - The `-s` flag ensures that any `print` statements in the test file are displayed in the terminal.
    - `pytest` will run the test cases defined in `test_GradientBoosting.py` to verify the functionality of your GradientBoosting implementation.

+### **Step 6: Interactive Input During Testing**

+After running the test command, the script will prompt you to provide necessary inputs for testing the Gradient Boosting model:

+1. **Dataset File Path**:
+   - You will see the following prompt in the terminal:
+     ```
+     Please enter the path to your dataset file:
+     ```
+   - Enter the full path to the dataset file you want to use.
+Ensure the dataset is in one of the supported formats:
+     - `.csv`
+     - `.xlsx`
+     - `.json`
+     - `.parquet`

+2. **Target Column Name**:
+   - After entering the dataset file path, the script will display:
+     ```
+     Enter the target column name:
+     ```
+   - Enter the name of the target column (e.g., `y`) that you wish to use as the dependent variable for training the model.

+**Note**: Make sure to provide accurate paths and column names to avoid errors during execution.